-Having hope she can live longer

 At the end of the day, she said, “I have got hope that I can live longer.”
 “I am very grateful for allowing me to see my children again and spend more time with my family.”

-Sun Hospital provides a 1:1 service of an international medical team for the patients from English-speaking areas, China, Russia, and Mongolia.
+Sun Medical Center provides a 1:1 service of an international medical team for the patients from English-speaking areas, China, Russia, and Mongolia.
 The team consists of local coordinators who used to be a doctor, helps foreign patients communicate, and accommodates convenience.

-The team also operates a limousine service to pick up foreign patients from the airport to the hospital.
+The team also operates a limousine service to pick up foreign patients from the airport to the Sun Medical Center.

-Upon the request of a patient, a hotel reservation near the hospital or a Daejeon tour during the hospital stay is available.
+Upon the request of a patient, a hotel reservation near the Medical Center or a Daejeon tour during the hospital stay is available.

 With the website in multiple languages, foreign patients can search for the information about the hospital and contact a coordinator to make appointments online.